On the 3x + 1 problem

 Whenever (computer) time is available the quest for new records still continues!

-The program runs totally unattended, so anyone with lots of idle time on a PC can
+The program runs totally unattended, so anyone with a GPU can

 join the 3x+1 search!
 Just look at the 3x+1 search page to see